 The first thing you can do is stop walking with the toes pointed out.
 Point them forward.
 It will feel weird as hell at first, but you have to do it consistently enough to make it a habit.
 Consider the thousands of repetitions that occurred to make the “toes out/duck” position a habit; we need to reverse that.
 Improvement in toe position will help walking and running.
 Take a look at this post/video by Kelly Starrett for more on efficient gait mechanics.

 While keeping the toes forward (in walking, standing, or running), think about loading the outside of your foot.
 Loading the outside of the foot will prevent that ‘navicular drop’, or arch collapse, and improve the knee and subsequent hip position.
 It also activates some other muscles in the shank (lower leg) while shifting where the force is applied.
 Definitely look at this post/video by Kelly to see an example of the difference between good and bad arch positions.
 Kelly shows that when you actively put the weight on the outside of your foot, the knees won’t collapse during a squat.
 It’s a combination of distributing the force appropriately through the thigh and hips and putting the structures in a better position to externally rotate at the hip.
 This is what “improving torque at the hip” means — a phrase used by Kelly in his videos.
-If you’ve been having trouble with your squat, pay attention to this concept and apply it in your training.
+If you’ve been having trouble with your squat, pay attention to this concept and apply it in your training with the recommendation of a huntington podiatrist.

 If you’re the type of person that has some knee pain when descending or climbing stairs, and you don’t have pre-existing injuries, then it isn’t something that is “natural” (especially for younger folks).
 It’s possible to reduce pain by a) improving positioning to distribute the force more efficiently and b) adapting the structures of the knee to withstand stress like running or jumping.
 The former is discussed in this post/video and primarily focuses on the same “lateral foot” and “knees out” concept.
 The “adapting the knees so they don’t hurt from jumping/running/etc.” discussion leaves the scope of this post, but constitutes a slow and steady progressions into activity that stresses the knees.